-Capital One has made huge strides with its Venture Miles program recently.
-What was once best known as a simple travel card thanks to the popular Capital One Venture Rewards Credit Card has become a jack-of-all-trades, appealing to everyone from beginner travelers to seasoned points and miles experts.
+Capital One has made huge strides with its Venture Miles program over the past few years.
+What was once best known as a simple travel rewards program thanks to the popular Capital One Venture Rewards Credit Card has become a jack-of-all-trades, appealing to everyone from beginner travelers to seasoned points and miles experts.

-That started with the introduction of Capital One transfer partners, allowing travelers to send miles to airline and hotel partners a few years ago – a setup that has drastically improved in 2021.
-And just last month, Capital One stuck a flag in the premium travel card market with the new Capital One Venture X Rewards Credit Card.
+That started with the introduction of Capital One transfer partners, allowing travelers to send miles to airline and hotel partners a few years ago – a setup that drastically improved last year.
+And last fall, Capital One stuck a flag in the premium travel card market with the new Capital One Venture X Rewards Credit Card.

 But behind all this buzz is a sneaky-good feature: The company gives you the almost-unparalleled ability to combine Capital One miles between accounts.
 That's true if you're looking to pool your miles between an old Venture Card and a new Venture X account.
 But you can also combine Venture miles between friends and family, too.